The independent resource on global security

 Lauriane Héau is a Researcher in the Dual-Use and Arms Trade Control Programme at SIPRI.

-Lorenzo Scarazzato is a Research Assistant with the SIPRI Military Expenditure and Arms Production Programme.
+Lorenzo Scarazzato is a Researcher in the SIPRI Military Expenditure and Arms Production Programme.

 Pieter D. Wezeman is a Senior Researcher in the SIPRI Arms Transfers Programme.